ProSweeper/sei-06-21-22/work/w05/d3/02-js-promises-lab/README.md

 });
 ```

 2. Write the code for each exercise.
-Do not use a semicolon at the end of any `.then()`, otherwise the included `.then()` at the end of the code will not properly shut down the app.
+Do not use a semicolon at the end of any `.then()` method calls, otherwise the included `.then()` at the end of the code will not properly shut down the app.

 ## Hints